theEmelie/project-frontend/README.md

-### För att kunna köra applikationen behöver du göra följande:
+### To run the project you need to do the following:

 ### `npm install`
-Installerar npm moduler.
+Install npm moduler.

 ### `npm start`
-Kör applikationen i utvecklingsläge.
+Run the application in developer mode.

 ### `npm run build`
-Bygger appen för produktion till `build` mappen.
+Build the app for production to the `build` map.